RicherMans/text_based_depression/README.md

 * `fwd`: Debugging function to forward some features through a network
 * `fuse`: Fusion of two models or more.
 Fusion is done by averaging each output.

+## Notes

+Due to the limited amount of training data, reproducing the results might be problematic.
+In our work we specifically pointed out that the proposed results are chosen as the peak over multiple runs.